Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Neurashed

 We call the subgraph induced by the firing nodes the \textit{feature pathway} of a given input.
-Samples from different classes have relatively distinctive feature pathways, commonly shared at lower levels but more distinct at higher levels.
+A feature pathway should be consistent with the firing rules.
+In general, samples from different classes have relatively distinctive feature pathways, commonly shared at lower levels but more distinct at higher levels.
 By contrast, feature pathways of same-class samples are identical or similar.
 An illustration is given in Figure~\ref{fig:consistent}.

-To enable prediction, all nodes $F$ except for the last-level nodes are assigned a nonnegative value $\w_F$ as a measure of each node's ability to sense the corresponding feature.
+To mimic the prediction of neural network, all nodes $F$ in neurashed except for the last-level nodes are assigned a nonnegative value $\w_F$ as a measure of each node's ability to sense the corresponding feature.
 A large value of $\w_F$ means that when this node fires it can send out strong signals to connected nodes in the next level.
 Hence, $\w_F$ is the amplification factor of $F$.
 Moreover, let $\eta_{fF}$ denote the weight of a connected second-last-level node $f$ and last-level node $F$.
-Given an input, we define the score of each node, which is sent to its connected nodes on the next level: For any first-level node $F$, let score $S_F = \w_F$ if $F$ is firing and $S_F = 0$ otherwise; for any firing middle-level node F, we recursively define
+Given an input, we define the score of each node, which is sent to its connected nodes on the next level: For any first-level node $F$, let score $S_F = \w_F$ if $F$ is firing and $S_F = 0$ otherwise; for any firing middle-level node $F$, its score depends on its amplification factor as well as the scores of its dependent nodes:

 where the sum is over all dependent nodes $f$ of $F$ in the lower level.
 Likewise, let $S_F = 0$ for any non-firing middle-level node $F$.
 For the last-level nodes $F_1, \ldots, F_K$ corresponding to the $K$ classes, let